 Risk is an essential and inherent element of If's business activities and operating environment.
-A highquality risk management system is a prerequisite for running the business effectively and for ensuring stable results.
+A high-quality Risk Management System is a prerequisite for running the business effectively and for ensuring stable results.

-The objective of the risk management system is to create value for If's stakeholders by securing its long-term solvency, minimising the risk of unexpected financial loss and giving input to business decisions by considering the effects on risk and capital.
-This requires risks to be properly identified and monitored.
-The risks, exposures and risk management are described in Note 2.
+The objectives of the Risk Management System are to create value for If's stakeholders by securing its long-term solvency, minimising the risk of unexpected financial loss and giving input to business decisions by considering the effects on risk and capital.
+The risks and Risk Management system of If are described in Note 2.

-If compiles and publishes an annual comprehensive Solvency and Financial Condition Report, which is available to the public on the Company' website www.if.ee.
+If compiles and publishes an annual comprehensive Solvency and Financial Condition Report, which is available to the public on the company website if.ee.